Feature: #107875 - Improved DocHeader layout and unified language selector

 All backend modules with multi-language support now use a consistent language selector in the top-right area of the DocHeader.
 This includes:

-- Web > List module
+- Content > List

 - Record editing (FormEngine)

-The language selector displays the currently selected language as the button text (e.g., "English", "German" and the sepcial "All languages") with a descriptive "Language:" prefix for screen readers.
+The language selector displays the currently selected language as the button text (for example "English", "German", and the special All languages) with a descriptive "Language:" prefix for screen readers.
 This provides immediate visual feedback about the active language while maintaining full accessibility.

 Selecting a language from the "Create new translation" section will:

-- Create the page translation via the DataHandler
+- Create the page translation via the DataHandler.

-- Open the FormEngine to edit the newly created translation
+- Open the FormEngine to edit the newly created translation.

-- Provide a consistent workflow across all modules
+- Provide a consistent workflow across all modules.

 Reorganized DocHeader layout